acbhaskar1/acbhaskar1/README.md

 ## About Us
 ![What We do](akshaya-tech-ventures-final.png)

-## 🔧 Technologies I work with
-- Languages: JavaScript, PHP (7 & 8), Python
-- Frameworks: React, Redux
-- Tools: Git, Docker, Kubernetes

 ## 📚 Current Projects
-- Building a product CRUD dashboard with login functionality using Redux and a winter theme.
 - Creating finance and tech tutorials.

 ## 🌟 My Interests